DAVIDAROCA27/eWPT-Certification-eWPTv2-Certification/README.md

   - COOKIE manipulation and basic cryptography
   - Thorough and proper enumeration
   - Basic hash cracking
-  - OWASP TOP10 (to guide enumeration and exploitation)
+  - OWASP TOP10 (to guide enumeration and exploitation) I personaly don't use it

 - **⚠️ Important warning:** Do not use feroxbuster.
 The binary is on the machine, but if you run it, you'll crash the entire environment and have to restart.